c2lang/documentation/documentation/docs/language/struct_functions.md

 }
 ```

-_NOTE_: outer is not allowed access Shape's regular members directly.
+_NOTE_: outer is not allowed to access Shape's regular members directly.

 Since struct-functions are _syntactic-sugar_, the same example can also be done
 without them: